Axiomatic Analysis of Medial Centrality Measures

-A \emph{centrality measure} $F$ is a function that for every node $v$ in a weighted graph $(G, b)$ assigns a non-negative real value, denoted by $F_v(G, b)$.
+A \emph{centrality measure} $F$ is a function that for every node $v$ in a (node-)weighted graph $(G, b)$ assigns a non-negative real value, denoted by $F_v(G, b)$.

 In our setting, centrality measures capture how often a node conveys the data to the target node.
-Hence, we will consider centrality measures parameterized with the target node $t$ defined on the class of graphs $\mathcal{G}_t$.
+Hence, we will consider centrality measures parameterized by the target node $t$ defined on the class of graphs $\mathcal{G}_t$.
 We will call them \emph{t-centrality measures}.
-We will consider four t-centrality measures which are direct counterparts of the classic measures for the general setting.
+We will consider three t-centrality measures which are direct counterparts of the classic measures for the general setting.

-The simplest and chronologically the first medial centrality was proposed by \citet{Shimbel:1953} under the name \emph{Stress Centrality}.
+The simplest and chronologically the first medial centrality measure was proposed by \citet{Shimbel:1953} under the name \emph{Stress Centrality}.
 This measure simply counts the number of shortest paths that go through a specific node.
 We adjust Stress Centrality to our setting by fixing the target node of all paths and considering paths from different sources with different weights.

 \begin{definition} For a graph $G = (V,E) \in \mathcal{G}_t$ with weights~$b$, \emph{t-Stress Centrality} of node $v \in V$ is defined as follows:

 \end{definition}